Rickedb/OpenProtocolInterpreter/README.md

 **[If you're curious, just take a look at their documentation.](https://github.com/Rickedb/OpenProtocolIntepreter/blob/master/docs/OpenProtocol_Specification.pdf)**

+## Changelog for version 2.0.0

+ 1. Namespace "MIDs" removed, for more clean usings;
+ 2. Classes, methods and properties names changed (For example: MidIdentifier => MidInterpreter);
+ 3. All revisions added to all current Mids;
+ 4. Mid classes names changed from "MID_{number}" to "Mid{number}";
+ 5. All interfaces from Mids were made public, so now anyone can inject a custom mid to MidInterpreter;
+ 6. Enums moved to root namespace instead of each class having his own enum correspondent to their values;
+ 7. Converting does not work as before, it will convert it's value only when you trigger get, parsing became faster;
+ 8. DataValues cache get values for better performance;
+ 9. Parsing almost 50% faster than version 1.0.0.

 ## How does it work?

 It's simple, you give us your string package and we deliver you an object, simple as that!